ayyyq/ayyyq.github.io/_pages/about.md

 ---

 <!-- ## About Me -->
 I am a third-year Master's student at Fudan University, advised by Prof. [Xipeng Qiu](https://xpqiu.github.io/).
-I am currently researching the trustworthiness of large language models under the supervision of Prof. [Pengfei Liu](https://plms.ai/people/index.html), and I am grateful for the opportunity to work with Prof. [Graham Neubig](https://www.phontron.com/).
-Before joining Fudan, I received my bachelor's degree from the University of Chinese Academy of Sciences in 2021.
+Currently, My  research centers on the trustworthiness of large language models under the guidance of Prof. [Pengfei Liu](https://plms.ai/people/index.html), and I am very fortunate to receive mentoring from Prof. [Graham Neubig](https://www.phontron.com/) during this period.
+Before joining Fudan, I obtained my bachelor's degree from the University of Chinese Academy of Sciences in 2021.

-My current research interests focus on the trustworthiness of large language models, particularly on hallucination and honesty.
-I previously worked in the area of Information Extratcion.
+My primary research interests revolve around the trustworthiness of large language models, with a particular focus on issues related to hallucination and honesty.
+Previously, I worked in the area of Information Extraction.

 # Education
 - **Fudan University**